NDZL/-blog-WSC-DEV-UG/README.md

 [Refer to this code sction](https://github.com/ZebraDevs/WSC-DEV-UG-SampleApp/blob/b307fcecfdc33f7beac68ff04cc5ee2a12bd1f97/app/src/main/java/com/zebra/wsc_exerciser/HDLauncherActivity.java#L188)
 - Create the desired configuration as a JSON string
-- Persist it as a file in folder that can be accessed by any apps
+- Persist it as a file in a folder that can be accessed by any apps
 - Feed the file to SSM using this target URI `com.zebra.workstationconnect.release/enterprise/workstation_connect_config.txt`